Facts of Benito Juárez, Tlaxcala

 The number of women between 3 and 5 years old in the population is 198.

-The number of boys and girls between 6 and 11 years old in the population is 728.
+In the city of Benito Juárez, there are 728 boys and girls between 6 and 11 years old.

 In the city of Benito Juárez, there are 443 women aged 8 to 14 years old.

-The number of women between 15 and 17 years old is 180.
+The number of women aged 12 to 14 years old in this population is 203.

 In Benito Juárez, there are 405 women between 18 and 24 years old.